Skip to main content

 Grilled Fish (Poisson Braisé)

-Fresh fish from the Gulf of Guinea, grilled over charcoal and served with spicy pepper sauce.
-A coastal specialty.
+Fish straight from the Gulf of Guinea, grilled over charcoal and served with a hot pepper sauce.
+You find it best along the coast.

 Peanut Soup (Soupe d'Arachide)